William F. Wells

 William Firth Wells (c.
-1886 - 9 September 1963) was an American scientist and sanitary engineer.
+1886 – September 8, 1963) was an American scientist and sanitary engineer.
 In his early career, he pioneered techniques for the aquaculture of oysters and clams.
 He is best known for his work on airborne infections.
-Wells identified that tuberculosis could be transmitted through air via the nuclei of evaporated respiratory droplets, and developed the Wells curve to describe what happens to respiratory droplets after they have been expelled into the air.
+Wells and his wife, Dr. Mildred Weeks Wells, identified that measles and tuberculosis could be transmitted through the air via the nuclei of evaporated respiratory droplets.
+They developed the Wells curve to describe what happens to respiratory droplets after they have been expelled into the air, and Wells contributed to the Wells-Riley model to predict how the likelihood of infection varies with factors like room ventilation.
+In 1955, Wells published a major monograph Air Contagion and Air Hygiene synthesizing his lifetime of work on airborne disease transmission.
+Wells' work experienced a resurgence of interest after 2020, due to its relevance to the COVID-19 pandemic.

 Biography

 Wells was born c.
-1886 in Boston, with a sister and two brothers.
-Wells served in the military during World War I. He married Mildred Weeks, a physician, and had a son.
+1886 in Boston, and had a sister and two brothers.
+He graduated from the Massachusetts Institute of Technology in 1909.
+He served in the military during World War I, becoming a captain.
+In 1917, Wells married Mildred Weeks, a doctor, with whom he had a son.
+Mildred earned her undergraduate degree from The University of Texas Medical Branch in 1911.
+She and Wells often co-authored publications on the relationship between disease transmission and indoor ventilation.

+Beginning around 1920, Wells was employed by the New York State Conservation Commission as a researcher.
+Wells lectured at the Harvard School of Public Health in the 1930s but was dismissed following a dispute over academic credit with Gordon Maskew Fair, the Gordon McKay Professor of Sanitary Engineering.
+Wells was a poor public speaker, which hindered his career.
+He worked next at the University of Pennsylvania, where he was an associate professor by 1944.
+In 1954, Wells' career moved to Baltimore, Maryland, where he was a research associate at Johns Hopkins University.
+He conducted research at the Veterans Administration Hospital, and consulted for the Veterans Administration.
+During this period, he and his family lived in a remote part of eastern Maryland.
+One of his colleagues, Richard L. Riley, described him as "an eccentric genius."

 Wells was chairman of the American Public Health Association's subcommittee on bacteriologic procedures in air analysis, and chairman of the American Society for Heating and Ventilation Engineers' subcommittee on air sanitation.
 In 1950, the American Public Health Association honored his 40 years of service.

-In 1954, Wells' career moved to Baltimore, Maryland, where he was a research associate at Johns Hopkins University, conducted research at the Veterans Administration Hospital, and consulted on respiratory disease for the Veterans Administration.
-He and his family lived in a remote part of eastern Maryland.
-One of his colleagues, Richard L. Riley, described him as "an eccentric genius."
+Well's wife died in 1957.
 In the late 1950s, Wells collapsed, paralyzed from the waist down.
 After his initial hospitalization, he was transferred to the VA Hospital in Baltimore where he was overseeing a long-term tuberculosis study.
 He experienced periods of psychosis but continued to advise on research when lucid.
 He died on September 9, 1963, at the age of 76.